 Here we deviate from the general guidelines of Angular CLI, but we provide custom CLI schematics to easily add all artifacts to the project.

-ban-specific-imports should be activated to have a feedback when adding files to the project.
+ban-imports-file-pattern should be activated to receive feedback when adding files to the project.

 The basic structure looks like this: